AlexArellanoATX/bikesharing/README.md

 ## Results:
-Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.
+Using the Citibike data available for August of 2019, we highlight some interesting insight into bike sharing services.
+Using Tableau we built visualization that show:
+* Bike usage: the length of time bikes were checked out
+* Gender breakouts
+* Hours of the day and days of the week bike usage
+* Most used bike station locations across the Citibike coverage area

 ![Checkout_Times_Users](./additional_resources/Checkout_Times_Users.png)